mydepsoftware/mydepsoftware.github.io/a_bit_of_theory.md

 <div class="DIVimage">
     <img class="im" src='/assets/img/PositiveDEP.png' />
-    <figcaption class="figcap"><b>Illustration of pDEP principle.
+    <figcaption class="figcap">Fig.1 <b>Illustration of pDEP principle.
 A. </b>The particle and its immersion medium get polarized under the effect of the electric field.
 Here the particle is more polarizable than its immersion medium. <b>B.</b> The net dipole moment $\mathbf m$ is directed in the same direction as the field.
 Due to the field non uniformity <span class="saut">($E_B>E_A$), coulomb </span>forces exerted on opposed induced charges are unbalanced&nbsp;($F_B>F_A$), which induces a net displacement of the particle towards the region of maximum field intensity.
     </figcaption>
 </div>